-Use of the Partnership Parcel: The Partnership Parcel shall remain generally open and available for public use a park, however pursuant to an operating agreement or parks partnership agreement MOSH shall have the non-exclusive right to program such space and on occasion restrict access to portions of the Partnership Parcel for private of ticketed events.
-MOSH shall be responsible for routine maintenance of the Partnership Parcel, other than Capital Expenditures, may establish rules for its use and shall include the Partnership Parcel within its insurance coverage for a MOSH programs, sponsored or private events.
+Use of the Partnership Parcel: The Partnership Parcel shall remain generally open and available for public use as a park, however pursuant to an operating agreement or parks partnership agreement MOSH shall have the non-exclusive right to program such space and on occasion restrict access to portions of the Partnership Parcel for private of ticketed events.
+MOSH shall be responsible for routine maintenance of the Partnership Parcel, other than Capital Expenditures, may establish rules for its use and shall include the Partnership Parcel within its insurance coverage for all MOSH programs, sponsored or private events.
 In no event shall the Partnership Parcel be permanently gated, fenced or access otherwise restricted to require entry through the Museum.
-During hours other than (i) Museum Operating hour and (ii) hours of occasional special events sponsored by the Museum after such Operating hours subject to coordination with the Parks and Recreation Department, the Partnership Parcel shall be publicly accessible in accordance with applicable City Park rules for the Riverwalk and adjacent parks space.
+During hours other than (i) Museum Operating hours and (ii) hours of occasional special events sponsored by the Museum after such Operating hours subject to coordination with the Parks and Recreation Department, the Partnership Parcel shall be publicly accessible in accordance with applicable City Park rules for the Riverwalk and adjacent parks space.
 The term "occasional" as used herein will be defined in the Redevelopment Agreement.
 Permits: MOSH will be responsible for obtaining all building and other permits required for the Project.
-Selected Ground The Ground Lease will include provisions, among others in the standard City Lease Provisions: Ground Lease, addressing the following: a.
+Selected Ground Lease Provisions: The Ground Lease will include provisions, among others in the standard City Ground Lease, addressing the following: a.
 MOSH will obtain and maintain liability and premises insurance with limits established by City Risk management.
 The City must be an additional insured under each policy. b.
 Without the City's consent, the Lease will not be assigned by MOSH to a third party, nor will MOSH sublease any portion of the Property to a third party; provided, the foregoing will not prohibit MOSH from subleasing any portion of the Museum Parcel to the Duval County School District for educational purposes, or from renting the facility to third parties for short term events, or from subleasing space to a third-party provider of food service, and the City's consent will not be required for the same. c.
 Upon the termination of the Lease for any reason, the City promptly will be let into possession of the Property.
 Throughout the term of the Lease, title to the museum facility and other fixed improvements made to the Museum Parcel by MOSH will remain with MOSH until the termination of the Lease, whereupon such title will pass to the City. d.
 Typical lease remedies for default with cure opportunities.
 Performance Schedule: a.
-The Redevelopment Agreement and the Park Project design cost disbursement agreement will be entered into by MOSH and the City within 30 days following the effective date of the legislation authorizing the City's entry. b.
-Immediately upon the effective date of the Redevelopment Agreement, the Cost Disbursement Agreement for the Park Project design becomes effective. c.
-The Due Diligence Period shall commence upon the effective date of the Redevelopment Agreement and expire 90 days thereafter.
-By December 31, 2023, MOSH will satisfy all conditions to enter into d.
-Ground Lease, including fundraising for museum facility and associated improvements on the Museum Parcel; Ground Lease will be entered into immediately upon satisfaction of all conditions. e.
-By December 31, 2023, Commencement of Construction or termination of RDA.
-Construction of the museum facility must commence no later December 31,2023..
-The commencement of construction or installation of the infrastructure and site work performed by the City under the CIP Appropriation or any portions thereof shall not be deemed the commencement of construction of the museum facility. f.
-Dec.
-31, 2027 - Substantial Completion of construction of all improvements on the Property.
-The foregoing deadlines will be subject to extensions of up to six (6) months granted by the DIA's Executive Director and an additional up to six (6) months by the DIA Board without additional City approval upon reasonable cause shown by MOSH, and by force majeure.
-Such extension of the Commencement Date shall also apply to the date of Substantial Completion, so that a single extension provided will apply to both simultaneously. h.
-The development of the Property and construction of the museum building will not be phased; however, this provision does not preclude future finishing out of the interior of buildings and other improvements after Substantial Completion.
-Any future exterior work in the Museum Parcel will be subject to DDRB review and approval. i.
-Following entry into the Redevelopment Agreement MOSH will provide to the City, project updates every six months.
-Existing Museum One hundred and eighty days following the date substantial completion of the new museum facility on the Property has been achieved, the lease and sublease for the existing MOSH museum located at 1025 Museum Circle will be deemed terminated.
-Prior to termination, MOSH will retain exclusive possession of the existing museum facility for the purpose of packing and removing non-fixed property belonging to MOSH, immediately following which MOSH will vacate the premises and surrender possession to the City.
-Simultaneously with the termination, the Duval County School District shall relinquish all interests in the premises.
-Title to and ownership of all structures and fixtures on the premises by
+The Redevelopment Agreement and the Park Project design cost disbursement agreement will be entered into by MOSH and the City